jrs0ul/nes_survival/README.md

 A survival game for the NES and Famicom.
 The game uses the UNROM mapper.

-To build the game you will need cc65 and make, also python, if you're going to use FCEUX for debuging.
+To build the game you will need cc65 and make, also python(for debugging in FCEUX).

 How to get the needed packages on a debian based **Linux** distro: